Does Your Website Run On WordPress? How To Tell

 Knowing if your competitor’s site is built with WordPress can tell you a few things about their strategies and methods, such as what themes or plugins they are using.

-If you know how to check the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for a telltale footprint …
+If you know how to check the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for a tell-tale footprint …

-Let’s say that you are surfing the web and you visit a site that you like, and you wonder if the site uses WordPress …
+Suppose that you are surfing the web and you visit a site that you like, and you wonder if the site uses WordPress …

 First, bring up the site’s source code on your screen, using the methods described above.

-This will quickly tell you if the site was built with WordPress or not.
+This will quickly tell you if the site runs on WordPress or not.

-There are other ways to find out if the site was built using the WordPress software, as we will soon see.
+There are other ways to tell if a site runs on WordPress, as we will soon discuss.

-Just Ask Your Website Developer
+Ask Your Webmaster

 Powered By WordPress